diruuu/binocular/README.md

 ![Screenshot 2021-07-03 184715](https://user-images.githubusercontent.com/6884679/124353186-3ecb0c00-dc2f-11eb-8ee4-093474910418.png)

+## Getting started
+Open [instalation documentation](https://github.com/diruuu/binocular/wiki/Installation) to see to see how to install it on your Windows, macOs, or Linux machine.

 ## Documentation
-Open wiki to see the complete documentation of this software.
+Open [wiki](https://github.com/diruuu/binocular/wiki) to see the complete documentation of this software.

 ## Why this app?
 Why not the Binance official app?
+Two words, simplicity and risk management.
+Okay that's four words.

 The main reason for me to develop this app is to solve a lot of trading problems that I have when I am using Binance app and Tradingview.
 Binance official desktop app is amazing, don't get me wrong.
 But sometimes when doing day trading, it can be a pain in the ass just to enter a position and setup my stop loss and take profit order.
 There are many extra steps I need to do just to put one trade position.
 Basically in Binance app, I have to:
   1. Create buy order
   2. Calculate my stop loss and take profit position based on ATR indicator
   3. Create OCO order for my stop loss and take profit limit
   4. If I want to change my stop loss limit, I need to cancel my OCO order and create a new one

 Those extra steps could cost me losing trading momentum and it is something I couldn't afford.
-That's why I create Binocular to address this problem.
+That's why I create Binocular to address those problems.

-With this app, you will basically have these features:
+With this app, you will basically have these features on your hand:

 -----
 ### Auto stop loss and take profit limit calculation